CDA Confident To Complete Nullahs Dredging, Banks Cementing Before Monsoon Season - UrduPoint

 CDA Confident To Complete Nullahs' Dredging, Banks' Cementing Before Monsoon Season

-The campaign, worked out some three months ago, has entered the second stage as nullahs passing through different sectors including F-6, F-7, G-5 and G-6 had been completely cleansed and stone pitched under its first phase, the CDA Member Finance Rana Shakeel told APP on Sunday.
+The campaign, worked out some three months ago, has entered the second stage as nullahs passing through different sectors including F-6, F-7, G-5 and G-6 had been completely cleansed and stone pitched under its first phase, the CDA Member Finance Rana Shakeel told APP.

 Under the second phase, he said the cleansing and rehabilitation work was being carried out in more natural streams flowing through other sectors including F-8, F-11, F-10 and G-7.